kogo59/Filippi_Karakoram_and_Western_Himalaya/chapters/09_chapter_VIII.md

 The village of Karmang communicates with the left bank of the Indus and thence with the Skardu^[^0809]^ and Kashmir road by means of a long rope bridge across the Indus.
 This was our first experience of these strange bridges known as *jhula*.
-They are to be found m every part of the Himalaya, and are made either of canes fastened together in bundles, or of cords, or of plaited grasses as in Sikkim, or of withes of willow or birch twisted into ropes, as in Baltistan and Tibet.
+They are to be found in every part of the Himalaya, and are made either of canes fastened together in bundles, or of cords, or of plaited grasses as in Sikkim, or of withes of willow or birch twisted into ropes, as in Baltistan and Tibet.
 While the camp was being set up near the bungalow two of our party, impatient to